-There are several ways to power your Hexabitz modules and arrays.
+There are several ways to energise your Hexabitz modules and arrays:

-- Coin cell battery holder modules (H04R1, H04R2): The output voltage is provided through Hexabitz SMD edge-pad connectors: 3.0V (in H04R1) and 3.3V (in H04R2 on top and GND on bottom.
+- Using coin cell battery holder modules (H04R1, H04R2): The output voltage is provided through Hexabitz SMD edge-pad connectors, which is 3.0V (in H04R1) and 3.3V (in H04R2) on the top and GND on bottom.
 You can solder multiple modules together to achieve more capacity.
-Note: H04R1 gives you 3.0V which might not be enough to run all module functionality.
-H04R2 generates a 3.3V through an linear regulator (LDO).
+Note: H04R1 gives you 3.0V which might be not enough to run all the module functionalities.
+H04R2 generates a 3.3V through a linear regulator (LDO).

-- USB-UART converter modules (H1AR1, H1AR2, H1AR3) connected to a computer USB port or a USB power bank.
-These three modules generate 3.3V on module power pads from the 5V USB source when you close the PWR jumper.
+- Using USB-UART converter modules (H1AR1, H1AR2, H1AR3) connected to a computer USB port or a USB power bank.
+These three modules generate 3.3V on module power pads from the 5V USB source when closing the PWR jumper.

-- USB-UART 3.3V prototype cable.
-You can the USB-UART prototype cable to power your modules as well as communicate with them.
-Make sure the cable VCC output is 3.3V!
-Connection can be done either via 2-pin header connectors or Hexabitz BitzClamps.
+- Using USB-UART 3.3V prototype cable: You can use the USB-UART prototype cable to power your modules and to establish communication with them.
+Make sure that the cable VCC output is 3.3V!
+This Connection can be done either via 2-pin header connectors or Hexabitz BitzClamps.

 - Using DC-DC power module (H03R0) with AC/DC wall adapter.